c-oneill/email-notifier/README.md

 	Add .env as secret file

-5. Configure webhook with twilio
+5. Configure SMS webhook with Twilio
-	-us the URL from the Render dashboard
+	-use the URL from the Render dashboard
 	-Phone Numbers > Manage > Active Numbers > Configure > Messaging Configuration > A message comes in Webhook, POST, URL: https://<your project>.onrender.com/sms

 6. Try it out!
-	-Send a text to the twilio bought above
-	-check gmail inbox
+	-Send a text to the twilio bought phone number above -Leave a voicemail to the twilio bought phone number above -check gmail inbox